 Also, create texture using simple layers of varied materials.
 Here I’ve used a thrifted table runner, a piece of burlap I cut and fringed, a metal serving tray, and a thrifted basket tray lined with a thrifted doily.

-You can add in a few greens to bring in some color and texture.
+In addition, you can add in a few greens to bring in some color and texture.
 The best part is this entire layout cost me less than $20 and has very little waste since you can use the uncut pumpkin for pie later on.
-Love that kind of decor.
+I adore that kind of decor.

 Now your table is ready for your place settings and dinnerware.
 Your guests are sure to be delighted with this simple eye-pleasing setting.
 Enjoy!

 I hope you enjoyed this Thanksgiving centerpiece tutorial and can look forward to a simple and love-filled time of Thanksgiving.
 Do pin and share to inspire others too!